Equipment Overlays & Nameplates: Tips for Choosing the Right Material

 Common Applications: Polyester is often found on keypads, overlays, serial tags, LED panels, caution and warning panels, clear window and double-sided decals.

-Performance qualities: Vinyl is an effective and Magnetic Wall (3)affordable material that can provide a more economical solution than polyester or polycarbonate.
-A vinyl material can provide the desired finished look for your product while offering moderate weather, chemical, moisture and abrasion resistance for your equipment labels.
-Vinyl overlays are usually top surface printed and can be combined with other over-laminates and clear coats to help increase the product’s durability.
+L02A5451Performance Qualities: Vinyl is an effective and affordable material that can provide a more economical solution than polyester or polycarbonate.
+Vinyl material can provide the desired finished look for your product while offering moderate weather, chemical, moisture and abrasion resistance for your equipment labels.
+Vinyl overlays are usually top-surface-printed and can be combined with other over-laminates and clear coats to help increase the product’s durability.

 Common Applications: Vinyl is a good material choice for caution and warning signs, logos and product identification labels.

-Performance qualities: Metal can be a very durable material choice, but can be quite costly when compared to durable plastic alternatives.
+Performance Qualities: Metal can be a very durable material choice, but can be quite costly when compared to durable plastic alternatives.
 Metals are available with and without adhesive.
-Like polyesters, they can withstand excessive heat, however they’re susceptible to rust and sometimes fading.
+Like polyesters, they can withstand excessive heat, however, they’re susceptible to rust and sometimes fading.

 Common Applications: Metal is commonly used for nameplates, serial tags and product identification.